neil7057/beach_hut_society/README.md

     -   The cursor is automatically positiioned at the start of the first input field.

-    -   The commnet, edit, delete buttons for the thread are still present but muted and inactive.
-I considerd hiding these but i think the flow is obvious.
+    -   The comment, edit and delete buttons for the thread are hidden whilst the comment is being created.

     -   The user must be logged in for the 'Comment' option to appear.
 The comment body is validated for minimum character rules.
 Content body is a mandatory field.